Friday, November 26, 2021

 2005 California Girl by T. Jefferson Parker FINISHED

-2004 Resurrection Men by Ian Rankin TBR SHELF
+2004 Resurrection Men by Ian Rankin FINISHED

 2003 Winter and Night by S.J.
 Rozan FINISHED